 What Experience Do You Have Working With Manufacturing Companies?

 Many digital marketing agencies can help a company sell more consumer products, like shoes, online.
 But you’re not selling shoes, are you?

-Very few agencies have experience in the industrial sector and with the specific products and services you offer— and that experience really matters.
+Very few agencies have experience in the industrial sector and with the specific products and services you offer — that experience really matters.
 Industrial marketing is a very distinct and unique discipline, driven by lengthy buying cycles and a very particular audience of B2B buyers and engineers.

 Therefore, before selecting a manufacturing marketing agency, be sure to ask which industrial companies they’ve worked with — specifically those in your market.
 Also, determine how they help their customers align with the industrial buying cycle and get to know their approach to persona targeting.

 Can You Show Me Your Past Work With Other Manufacturers?